rohan-dhar/f-sort/README.md

 sortedArr: [ -1, 1, 8, 100, 20000 ]
 ```

-Notice, the returned array is actually just a reference to the array passed into the function.
-If you wish to make a sorted copy of the array, just clone the array before passing it into sort, like so -
+Notice, the returned array is just a reference to the array passed into the function.
+If you wish to make a sorted copy of the array, clone the array before passing it into sort, like so -

 ```JavaScript
 import { sort } from "f-sort";